Amanda Stoker: Political positions

 Stoker is a member of the National Right faction of the Liberal Party.

-In 2020, The Australian named Stoker a "free speech champion and rising star of conservative politics".
+In 2020, The Australian named her a "free speech champion and rising star of conservative politics".
 She is part of the Liberal Party's conservative faction and is aligned with the LNP's Christian right.
 Stoker is a self-described "proud conservative" Christian who believes Christian values are "under attack".
 Her political heroes are former prime minister John Howard and former UK leader Margaret Thatcher.
 In 2019, Crikey reported that she is a social and fiscal conservative who had positioned herself as a champion of free speech and religious freedom.
-She claims conservatives are "misunderstood".
+She has claimed that conservatives are "misunderstood".
 Stoker has been a speaker at a number of centre-right conservative conferences.

-The Catholic Leader wrote that, in her maiden speech, she had made the "brave observation" that "Australians don't trust politicians.
-In fact, Australians are losing faith across the four sectors of the economy – government, media, corporate and non-government organisations".
-Stoker has spoken out against abortion and opposes the introduction of voluntary euthanasia legislation.
-Stoker is a proponent for the introduction of a "religious discrimination bill".
+Stoker has spoken out against abortion and has opposed the introduction of voluntary euthanasia legislation.
+Stoker is a proponent of the introduction of a "religious discrimination bill".

-Stoker advocates for the repeal of section 18C of the Racial Discrimination Act.
+Stoker has advocated the repeal of section 18C of the Racial Discrimination Act.
 In 2018 she said: "I think 18C has got to go.
 I think 18C is a drag on our society."
-The Opposition responded by saying this would "water down protections against racist hate speech".
+The Labor Opposition responded by saying that would "water down protections against racist hate speech".

 Stoker blames unions for the casualisation of workplaces, and argues against raising minimum wages and penalty rates because doing so would "reduce job opportunities for those most in need".
 She has also described unfair dismissal laws as a "block to growth".

 Stoker supports the development of an Australian nuclear energy industry.
 She opposed the Government ban on the personal import of liquid nicotine used for vaping.